scikit-learn-contrib/MAPIE/doc/theoretical_description_multilabel_classification.rst

 1.2.
 Bounds calculation
 -----------------------

-In this section, we will consider only bounded losses (as for now, only the :math:`1-recall` loss is implemented.
+In this section, we will consider only bounded losses (as for now, only the :math:`1-recall` loss is implemented).
 We will show three different Upper Calibration Bounds (UCB) (Hoeffding, Bernstein and Waudby-Smith–Ramdas) of :math:`R(\lambda)` based on the empirical risk which is defined as follows: